A general theory for anisotropic Kirchhoff-Love shells with in-plane bending of embedded fibers: Effective membrane stress in the existing second-gradient theory of Kirchhoff-Love shells

-This section presents the intermediate steps to derive the effective membrane stress \eqref{e:eff_sigab} appearing in the existing gradient theory of Kirchhoff-Love shells \eqref{e:workpairGradientTheory0}, where the change in the relative Christopher symbol $S_{\alpha\beta}^\gamma$ is used for the strain measures of in-plane bending.
-It also shows that the resulting effective membrane stress is unsymmetric for general materials even for initially straight fibers.
+This section presents the intermediate steps to derive the effective membrane stress \eqref{e:eff_sigab} appearing in the existing second-gradient theory of Kirchhoff-Love shells \eqref{e:workpairGradientTheory0}, where the change in the relative Christopher symbol $S_{\alpha\beta}^\gamma$ is used as the strain measure of in-plane bending.
+It also shows that the resulting effective membrane stress is unsymmetric for general materials, even for initially straight fibers.